 Disinfecting & Sanitizing Efficacy

-Force of Nature is an EPA registered Hospital disinfectant that kills 99.9% of viruses, bacteria, mold and mildew, including Norovirus, Salmonella, Influenza A, Staph, MRSA, Listeria & Pseudomonas Aeruginosa, when used as directed on hard non-porous surfaces.
+Force of Nature is an EPA registered medical-grade disinfectant that kills 99.9% of viruses, bacteria, mold and mildew including Norovirus, Salmonella, Influenza A, Staph, MRSA, Listeria, and Pseudomonas Aeruginosa when used as directed on hard non-porous surfaces.
 It kills respiratory viruses and the viruses that cause flus**.
 The EPA has registered Force of Nature for disinfecting and sanitizing hospitals, intensive care units, veterinary hospitals, daycares, schools and more.
 The EPA registration number is 93040-1.

 The EPA registers 3 types of disinfectants based on their pathogen-killing efficacy: Limited, Broad-Spectrum, and Hospital.
 Force of Nature is EPA registered as a Hospital disinfectant.
 Limited disinfectants are effective against only a specific major group of microorganisms (such as gram-positive or gram-negative bacteria).
 Broad-spectrum disinfectants are effective against both gram-positive and gram-negative bacteria.
 Hospital disinfectants are broad-spectrum disinfectants that are also effective against the nosocomial bacterial pathogen Pseudomonas aeruginosa.